Puberty: Teen Boy

 During these years, teens increase their ability to think abstractly and over time

 to make plans and set long-term goals.
 Each child may progress at different rates,

 and show a different view of the world.
 In general, these are some of the abilities

 Developing the ability to think abstractly

-As your adolescent begins to struggle for independence and control, many changes may
+As your teen starts to struggle for independence and control, many changes may happen.

 He wants independence from parents.